-From here you can see what goes on behind the scenes in the aquarium, get up close to dolphins and sea lions, view the spectators' from the stage, and see other sights normally not possible.
-This is a worthwhile experience because not only can you get up close to the animals, but also talk with their handlers.
+From here, you can see what goes on behind the scenes in the aquarium, get up close to dolphins and sea lions, view the spectators' from the stage, and see other sights normally not possible.
+This is a worthwhile experience because you can get up close to the animals and talk with their handlers.

-On the first floor there are also a food court and a museum.
-The food court offers items made with fish taken from Sanriku such as the Umimori Tendon [Forest of the Sea Tempura Bowl] and the Ginzake to Shiromi no Irowake Zukedon [coho salmon and pickled white fish bowl].
-You can enjoy your meal while looking at the tanks in the wall.
+On the first floor, there are also a food court and a museum.
+The food court offers items made with fish taken from Sanriku, such as the Umimori Tendon [Forest of the Sea Tempura Bowl] and the Ginzake to Shiromi no Irowake Zukedon [coho salmon and pickled white fish bowl].
+You can enjoy your meal while looking at the tanks on the wall.

 There are many time-limited events and character collaboration projects, such as the Ohitori-sama Naito [Individuals Night], Nihonshu Naito [Japanese sake night], and the Night Tour in which you can sleep in front of the large water tank; events that will make you want to return time and again.

 Also, the aquarium offers a special deal of an annual passport equivalent to the price of two admissions (adults 4,200 yen, junior and senior high school students and those over 65 years of age 3,200 yen, elementary-aged children 2,200 yen, and children 4 or older 1,200 yen, all prices include tax).